boardgameio/boardgame.io/docs/plugins.md

 }
 ```

-The initial values of these states are determined by the parameter
-`PlayerState`, which is a function that returns the state for a
+The initial values of these states are determined by the `playerSetup` function, which creates the state for a particular `playerID`.
-particular `playerID`.

 Before each move, the plugin makes the state associated with the
 current player available at `G.player`.
 If this is a 2 player game,